Methodology

 - Sarcasm, satire and obvious rhetorical flourishes.

-- Vague claims that are not specific enough to be tested.
+- Vague pledges that are not specific enough to be tested.

 - Personal characterisations or attacks on individuals.